 Cottage | 3 bedrooms | sleeps 6

-The completely refurbished living quarters of an abandoned farm.
-On the solid foundations of wine cellar and the mezzanine floor we've set a new attic with a staircase leading to a cozy roof terrace.
-This cottage is a good choice for those who are curious about how traditional architecture can be extended into modernity.
+The former living quarters of an abandoned farm.
+On the solid foundations of wine cellar and mezzanine floor we've set a new attic with access to a cozy roof terrace.
+So this cottage is also a good choice for those who are curious about how traditional architecture can be extended to modernity.

 The double-door walk-in kitchen (13 sqm) is located on the mezzanine floor.
 It is fully equipped for self-catering with a fridge, gas stove, coffee maker and espresso machine, toaster, kettle, spices and more.
 The first room (17 sqm) leads off the kitchen.
 Three windows open the view out to the courtyard or an alley, where goats and sheep are passing by in the evening.